 Step 2 — Upload to CutCue.
 Drop the audio file into CutCue.
 No configuration needed — all major audio formats are supported.

 Step 3 — Analysis runs in the background.
 CutCue processes the file while you work on other things.
-For typical stream lengths, analysis usually completes in a few minutes.
+A 6.5-hour stream typically processes in under 15 minutes.
+A one-hour recording finishes in 2–3 minutes.

 Step 4 — Import markers and edit.
 Download the marker file and import it into your NLE.
-Your timeline immediately shows where highlights are, where demonetization risks appear, where donation sounds triggered, and where the streamer left cutter instructions.
+Your timeline immediately shows where highlights are, where demonetization risks appear, where donation sounds triggered, where chat was peaking, and where the streamer left cutter instructions.

 The result is that the preparation phase — the review work that used to take hours — is compressed into the time it takes CutCue to process the file.